 A "living will" is a statement about your health care preferences to be used if you can no longer make your own choices.
 While the living will is not the legislated form of advance directive in Michigan, it does tell healthcare providers about your preferences.
 If you have a living will, please provide your doctor and the Medical Center with a copy.

-If you would like further information, please contact the Social Work Department at 342-2375.
+If you would like to complete your Advance Directive, please contact the Advance Care Planning Facilitator at 342-2546 or if you would like further information, please contact the Social Work Department at 342-2375.

 DECISIONS ABOUT LIFE SUPPORT